Watch ‘Prison Break’ Season 5 Cast Behind-The-Scenes Ahead Of April Release Date

 — #2Legit2Quit (@Player1505) March 7, 2017

-The returning cast of Prison Break Season 5 include Dominic Purcell as Lincoln Burrows, Wentworth Miller as Michael Scofield, Sarah Wayne Callies as Sara Tancredi, Amaury Nolasco as Fernando Sucre, Robert Knepper as T-Bag, Rockmond Dunbar as C-Note and surprisingly Franklin Paul Adelstein as Paul Kellerman.
+The returning cast of Prison Break Season 5 includes Dominic Purcell as Lincoln Burrows, Wentworth Miller as Michael Scofield, Sarah Wayne Callies as Sara Tancredi, Amaury Nolasco as Fernando Sucre, Robert Knepper as T-Bag, Rockmond Dunbar as C-Note, and surprisingly Franklin Paul Adelstein as Paul Kellerman.

 There will also be some new characters added to the cast with Rick Yune playing Ja, while Inbar Lavi portrays Sheba.

 Dominic Purcell describes how his character Lincoln has changed in Season 5.
-Since he lost Michael, he went back to his old self working with gang members to make money.
+Since he lost Michael, he went back to his old self, working with gang members to make money.
 Michael was his moral guide and it seems Linc the Sink is back to his old ways without his brother.

 Lincoln and Michael will never abandon each other. #PrisonBreak returns to @FOXTV on April 4. pic.twitter.com/BYMZhbdo4E